lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 ```

 An image made from the techniques described in this section is shown
-in

-**Figure12--13**

-.
-Note that the image on the left has been augmented with a texture map.
+in **Figure 12-13**  Note that the image on the left has been augmented with a texture map.

 ## 12.5 Computational Fluid Dynamics